Gender disparities in the dissemination and acquisition of scientific knowledge: Results

 \subsection{Women are disadvantaged in acquiring and diffusing knowledge}

-We first show an example of how the system can be unfair to women in terms of knowledge acquisition and diffusion. \cref{fig:3}\textbf{a} shows how the fraction of women in the collaboration network, $n_f$ (yellow), and the fraction of informed individuals that are women, $i_f$ (red), change in time for a process starting in 1970 from a male individual.
+We first show an example of how the system can be unfair to women in knowledge acquisition and diffusion. \cref{fig:3}\textbf{a} shows the evolution of the fraction of women in the collaboration network, $n_f$ (yellow), and the fraction of informed individuals who are women, $i_f$ (red), for a process starting in 1970 from a male individual.
 We observe that $i_f=0$ for the first years of the spreading, meaning that all researchers reached by the knowledge flow in that time range are men.
-After that initial phase, information reaches women too, and $i_f$ starts to rise.
-After more than 15 years, $i_f$ reaches $n_f$, that is, the fraction of informed researchers that are women is the same as the fraction of women in the collaboration network, meaning that men do not have an advantage over women anymore. \cref{fig:3}\textbf{b} shows the evolution of the fraction of informed nodes (both male and female), for two different processes starting in 1970 from a man (blue) and from a woman (yellow).
+After that initial phase, information also reaches women, and $i_f$ starts to rise.
+After more than 15 years, $i_f$ reaches $n_f$.
+That is, the fraction of informed researchers who are women is the same as the fraction of women in the collaboration network. \cref{fig:3}\textbf{b} shows the evolution of the fraction of informed nodes (both male and female), for two different processes starting in 1970 from a man (blue) and from a woman (yellow).
 The process starting from the female node is slower than that starting from the male node, with a gap ranging from one to four years for a given fraction of informed individuals.
 While this difference widens in time, we observe that it already emerges at the early stages of the spreading (inset of the panel, focusing on the first 10 years of the process).
-This suggests that women are disadvantaged in diffusing their knowledge, as they require more time than men to reach the same number of researchers in the network.
+This suggests that women are disadvantaged in diffusing their knowledge, as they need more time than men to reach the same number of researchers in the network.